3DJupp/Solartable/README.md

 \*** There might be other vendors of aluminum profiles, thus I don't want to cut them on my own.
 The advantage of a shop like "[myaluprofil.de](https://www.myaluprofil.de)" is that they offer accessories for the aluminum profiles as well.
 A detailed BoM can be found in the build-section.

 \**** The amount you want to spend here is depending on the functionalities your table should have.

-Mine is utilzing a combined circuit breaker and RCD.
+Mine is utilizing a combined circuit breaker and RCD.
 Shops like "[reichelt.de](https://www.reichelt.de)" should cover your needs.
-(In my case i also added special waterproof connectors, but i will explain that in a section about the electrical installation)
+(I also added waterproof connectors, but I explained that in the [section about the electrical installation](#electrical-installation))

 ### Sources and inspiration from other projects